HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Methodology

-where $\mathcal{W}_{\rm gate} \in \mathbb{R}^{d\times C_1}$ and $f(\cdot)$ is the SiLU function.
-The inter-gated network leverages the nonlinear transformations to improve the efficiency of \textit{value} representation.
-Further, we apply an exter-gated (EG) network to our dual-gated linear attention for discerning the utility of $x$.
-The final image embedding $\mathcal{H}$ can be calculated by:
+where $f(\cdot)$ is the gate function (e.g., SiLU).
+The pre-filtering network leverages nonlinear transformations to suppress irrelevant tokens, enhancing the efficiency of value representation.
+Then, we apply a post-filtering network to dynamically discern the utility of input $x$, further filtering redundant information.
+The final image embedding $h$ can be calculated by: